Full Time & Part Time opportunities available.

 - Provision of intensive therapeutic services to child or adolescent and family in settings other than a provider agency or office, according to a written treatment plan.

-- Collaboration with other treatment team members, and other involved professionals and agencies in order to provide unified services and continuity of care to child and family.
+- Collaboration with other treatment team members, and other involved professionals and agencies to provide unified services and continuity of care to child and family.
 Determination of family support services needs, natural supports, and professional support needs.

 - Documentation of sessions/interventions with accuracy, including data collected about frequency and intensity of targeted behaviors, as per treatment plan.